doxavore/mongo-gridfs-dump/README.md

 you dump to file system that can handle a large directory tree.
 XFS seems to work well for our purposes.

+*NOTE:* To speed up file count checks, this program expects your output directory to ONLY contain dumped files.
+If it contains other files, the counts will never match up.

 Warning
 -------
 This project was created to scratch an itch, and is not of the highest quality.